 \subsection{The signature of a time series}

-Suppose that we have a time series $\{(t_{i}, r_{i})\}_{i=0}^{N}$.
-For any $0 \leq m <n \leq N$, and $m,n \in \mathbb{N}$, in general the signature of $\{(t_{i}, r_{i})\}_{i=m}^{n}$ should be computed via the following two steps: \begin{enumerate} \item Embed a time series $\{(t_{i}, r_{i})\}_{i = m}^{n}$ into a continuous path; \item Compute the signature of this transformed continuous path $R$. \end{enumerate} At the current stage, there are several choices of embedding, including \begin{enumerate} \item[(a)] the piecewise linear interpolation; \item[(b)] the lead-lag transformation; \item[(c)] the time-joined path. \end{enumerate} \begin{remark} In terms of method $(a)$, it might lose the essential information if $E = \mathbb{R}$, since the signature of this transformed path is only the increment at the terminal time, ignoring all the other information.
+For any $0 \leq m <n \leq N$, and $m,n \in \mathbb{N}$, in general the signature of $\{(t_{i}, r_{i})\}_{i=m}^{n}$ is computed via the following two steps: \begin{enumerate} \item Embed a time series $\{(t_{i}, r_{i})\}_{i = m}^{n}$ into a continuous path; \item Compute the signature of this transformed continuous path $R$. \end{enumerate} There are several choices of embedding, including \begin{enumerate} \item[(a)] the piecewise linear interpolation; \item[(b)] the lead-lag transformation; \item[(c)] the time-joined path. \end{enumerate} \begin{remark} In terms of method $(a)$, it might lose the essential information if $E = \mathbb{R}$, since the signature of this transformed path is only the increment at the terminal time, ignoring all the other information.
 Roughly speaking $(b)$ is the lifted path composed of the original path and the delayed path, whose definition can be found in \cite{Greg}.
 An advantage of the lead-lag transformation is that one can read the volatility of the path directly from the second term of the signature, which is very important in finance.
-But in this paper we want to bridge our model with the classical time series model, and in this setting the time-joined path defined might be a more suitable candidate, which we will explain it in the later section. \end{remark}

-\begin{remark} In cases of the higher dimensional time series or high frequency time series, if one wants to summarize the information about time series ignoring time re-parameterizations, $(a)$ and $(b)$ might be a better way compared with $(c)$, since our representation of the history through ''the signature'' allows high frequency information to be summarized and incorporated using only a few parameters and so preventing over fitting that is frequently present when trying to use highly sampled data to predict events on longer time intervals. \end{remark}
+But in this paper we aim to bridge our model with the classical time series model, and in this setting the time-joined path is a more suitable candidate, which we will explain in the following section. \end{remark} \begin{remark} In cases of the higher dimensional time series or high frequency time series, if one wants to summarize the information about time series ignoring time re-parameterizations, one should consider $(a)$ and $(b)$ instead of $(c)$, since our representation of the history through ''the signature'' allows high frequency information to be summarized and incorporated using only a few parameters and so preventing over fitting that is frequently present when trying to use highly sampled data to predict events on longer time intervals. \end{remark}